 Jade has quickly got used to the extra cleaning required for her braces.
 She uses interdental brushes to help clean around the brackets and wires.

 “I'm really satisfied with my result”

 This blogger has documented a long and detailed journey as part of her Damon braces review.
 She wore her braces for two and a half years, mostly for overbite correction.
-She reports being very happy with her teeth after getting her braces off; however, her teeth weren’t quite as straight as she wanted them to be, so she opted to get Invisalign retainers after her Damon System braces treatment.
+She reports being very happy with her teeth after getting her braces off; however, her teeth weren't quite as straight as she wanted them to be, so she opted to get Invisalign treatment after her Damon System braces treatment.
 She did end up having to get teeth extracted, including a wisdom tooth.
 Her experience includes: